PRTG - Web server monitoring

 My name is Kimberley Trommler and I'm a systems engineer at Paessler.

 In this video, I'm going to discuss the different aspects of web server monitoring, and how you can perform these using PRTG.
 Web servers are a critical part of every business: as online shops, for customer communication, partner portals, or as part of your corporate marketing strategy.
-Your web servers provide functions As such, it is essential to ensure that your webservers are performing correctly, to avoid failures and to avoid business losses.
+As such, it is essential to ensure that your webservers are performing correctly, to avoid failures and to avoid business losses.
 The most important question to start with, is: What, exactly, should I monitor?
 What components and services are most important?
 Your webservers depend not only on the underlying hardware - they're also dependent on applications and network services such as DNS or AD.
 Let's look at the different areas of web server monitoring that need to be considered.
 We can differentiate between two main categories of web server monitoring: the user experience level, and the system or IT level.

 In the user experience level, we should monitor the quality of user experience, which includes both the content the user receives, and the response times for loading the content.
 Since content can be static or dynamic, we should be able monitor both.
 In addition to serving up the content of the web site, web servers also need to perform additional supporting functions such as performing user authentication, providing security features such as certificates and encryption, forwarding to other URLs, reporting HTTP status codes, and logging web server activity.